LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 # Performance Monitoring

 We use [New Relic](http://newrelic.com/) to monitor the activities inside of the application.
-It enables to have detailed insight of the system and keep track of performance of each activity.
-E.g. an HTTP API call or a background job from queue.
+It enables to have detailed insight into the system and keep track of the performance of any activity, e.g. an HTTP API call or a background process from Lisk Core jobs queue.

 Following steps should provide you with the insights of why and how to monitor your Lisk Core node using NewRelic instrumentation: